brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-01-download-all-images-linked-from-this-site.md

     grep -Ev '.th.|b.pwnz|shrani.si\/t\/' | \
     wget -N -i - -P "$out"

 This is a single line, but terminated with backslashes for better readability.
 First cd to local copy of this site, which has all this markdown files.
-2nd, set the $out to something that exist.
+2nd, set the '$out' to something that exist.

 then multiple greps are piped to wget and magic happens.